-- on an actual basis; - on a pro forma basis to give effect to our conversion from an "S" corporation to a "C" corporation for income tax purposes, as described under "Description of Capital Stock 'S' Corporation Conversion," with a final distribution resulting from the termination of our "S" corporation status equal to 100% of our cumulative undistributed taxable income from the date of our formation through August 2, 2015, equal to \$34.5 million.
-This assumes a distribution to the shareholders followed by a contribution to capital of the corporation; and - on a pro forma as adjusted basis to give effect to: (i) the sale of 6,666,667 shares of our Class B common stock in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discount and estimated offering expenses payable by us; and (ii) the application of the estimated proceeds from this offering as described under "Use of Proceeds."
+- on an actual basis; - on a pro forma basis to give effect to our conversion from an "S" corporation to a "C" corporation for income tax purposes, as described under "Description of Capital Stock - 'S' Corporation Conversion," with a final distribution resulting from the termination of our "S" corporation status equal to 100% of our cumulative undistributed taxable income from the date of our formation through August 2, 2015, equal to \$34.5 million.
+This assumes a distribution to the shareholders followed by a contribution to capital of the corporation; and - on a pro forma as adjusted basis to give effect to: (i) the sale of public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discount and estimated offering expenses payable by us, a portion of which will be reimbursed to us by the underwriters; and (ii) the application of the estimated proceeds from this offering as described under "Use of Proceeds."